 - Retrieving the user list and sending public messages

-You may also send text messages to each other This process is implemented by signaling; while the actual voice or video call, beginning from joining a channel, falls into the category of communications.
+You can also send text messages to each other.
+This process is implemented by signaling; while the actual voice or video call falls into the category of communications.

-The following figure shows a typical texting scenario:
+The following figure shows a typical text messaging scenario: